m-u-nee/tok_library/README.md

 The script will process a specified number of rows, log any inconsistencies, and (optionally) remove the processed data after the test is complete.
 Configure options like `num_rows_to_process` in the `USER_CONFIG` dictionary within the test file.

----

-This README now reflects the changes to your code.
-If you have additional changes in the future, don't forget to revisit this document.